 Risk management is an exercise in decision-making.
 Once you’ve identified a risk, you need to come up with a plan to manage it.
 There’s normally a bunch of ways you can mitigate against a risk, so you need to apply all your analysis skills to make the right choice.

 One of the factors in making a choice is risk.
 If you have online tools and the skills to do it, Monte Carlo simulation can give you a picture of what the impact of any particular course of action will be through risk modeling.
 I love the idea of it, but I’ve never worked anywhere that has taken a proactive approach to simulation.
-Project management software like Sciforma also has decision-based modeling built in to help you see the impact of a choice on project tasks and timelines.

 An ethical model for decision-making